snicole2701/snicole2701/README.md

 Now, I’m focused on growing as a backend developer — designing resilient tools and scalable systems that support decision-making and automation across any environment.

 ## 🔧 Real-World Solutions I've Built
+- AI Prompt Optimizer
+Prompt Optimizer streamlines prompt engineering by transforming fragmented developer inputs into well-structured, AI-ready instructions — no coding required.
+Through a form-based interface, users define task objectives, language preferences, and code context.
+The app then compiles detailed multi-part prompts tailored for maximum clarity and effectiveness.
+Designed to eliminate vague instructions and improve response quality, it empowers developers to get complete, ready-to-use code suggestions on the first try

 - SAP Workflow Notifier
 Automates detection of stagnant SAP documents and routes alerts to the appropriate users across Slack, Teams, or Email — all without touching the code.
 Configured via a GUI, it replaces manual checks with real-time notifications and transforms the workflow follow-up process into a hands-free system.
 Aimed at eliminating delays and unnecessary emails, it encourages action to happens the moment it's needed.